Single-gate, multipartite entanglement on a room-temperature quantum register: Verifying Entanglement with Multiple Quantum Coherences

-The results of MQC verification experiments for 4-qubit GHZ states ($L=3$) are shown in Figs.~\ref{fig:mqc_L2_L3}c and \ref{fig:mqc_L2_L3}d.
-The parallel gate, consisting of a single, first-order DD sequence, is $\approx$10 times faster than the corresponding sequential gate.
-Moreover, the parallel gate results in an MQC frequency matching expectations for an $L=3$ GHZ state, whereas the sequential approach results in a shifted frequency of $L=2.6(2)$.
-This discrepancy reflects the lower fidelity of the sequential entangling gate (shown in the next section); essentially, the electron accumulates unwanted phase contributions from crosstalk as each nuclear qubit is sequentially entangled and disentangled in the MQC protocol.
+Figures~\ref{fig:mqc_L2_L3}e and \ref{fig:mqc_L2_L3}f show the results of MQC verification experiments for 4-qubit GHZ states ($L=3$).
+The advantages of parallel gates increase with system size; the parallel $L=3$ gate is $\approx$10 times faster than the corresponding sequential gate.
+Moreover, we observe the expected MQC frequency at $L=3$ from the parallel gate, whereas the sequential approach results in a shifted frequency of $L=2.6(2)$.
+This discrepancy reflects the lower fidelity of the sequential gate (shown in the next section); essentially, the electron accumulates unwanted phase contributions from crosstalk as each nuclear qubit is sequentially entangled and disentangled in the MQC protocol.

-For the $L=2$ case, it is possible to realize a maximal three-qubit entangling gate at parallel order between qubits $e$, $q_1$, and $q_2$ (Fig. \ref{fig:mqc_L2_L3}e) or $e$, $q_2$, and $q_3$.
-However, in this case the crosstalk on the unused nuclear qubit is conditional, and this crosstalk disrupts the expected MQC signal.
-Ultimately, theory predicts two-tone beating at $L\pm1$ in this case (additional details can be found in Methods \S\ref{sec:mqc_methods}), and fitting to a two-frequency model confirms this expectation, as shown by the blue curve in Fig. \ref{fig:mqc_L2_L3}e.
-Analytical theory, in which the conditional crosstalk operators are set according to the known hyperfine couplings, further confirms the results (Fig. \ref{fig:mqc_L2_L3}e, orange curve).
-On the other hand, the sequential approach\,---\,with optimized crosstalk corrections\,---\,succeeded in producing the expected MQC signal from $L=2$ entangled nuclear qubits (Fig. \ref{fig:mqc_L2_L3}f).